AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 ### Multiple Chains

-We will explicitly support multiple chains.
-Specifically, there are 4 to acknowledge:
+We will explicitly support multiple concurrent "chains":

-- "Pending Chain" - Blocks of transactions will be published at least every 30 seconds.
+- "Pending Chain" - Blocks of transactions within an L2 consensus network.
 None of the data on this chain need be on L1.
 - "Assured Chain" - Reflects blocks published to L1, but not yet been proven.
 - "Proven Chain" - Reflects blocks that have had their state diffs and proof published and verified on L1.
 - "Finalized Chain" - Reflects blocks in the "Proven Chain" that have been finalized on L1 (Casper).